 Diagnosis is based on medical history and clinical signs.
 Common diagnostic tests include:

-- Complete Blood Count (CBC) and Serum Chemistries: Typical abnormal findings include a mild anemia or smaller than normal red blood cells (microcytosis), low blood urea nitrogen (BUN) and albumin, and increases in liver enzymes (AST, ALT).
+- Complete Blood Count (CBC) and Serum Chemistries.
+Typical abnormal findings include mild anemia or smaller than normal red blood cells (microcytosis), low blood urea nitrogen (BUN) and albumin, and increases in liver enzymes (AST, ALT).

-- Bile Acid Test: Most dogs with liver shunts have elevated bile acids.
-If the bile acids are mildly increased, or if the pet seems clinically normal despite abnormal test results, the tests will often be repeated in three to four weeks.
+- Bile Acid Test.
+Most dogs with liver shunts have elevated bile acids.
+If the bile acids are mildly increased, or if the dog seems clinically normal despite abnormal test results, the tests will often be repeated in three to four weeks.

 Additional diagnostic tests may include:

-- Computed Tomography (CT) Scan or Nuclear Scintigraphy - a nuclear scan that measures blood flow through the liver)
+- Computed tomography (CT) scan or nuclear scintigraphy which is a nuclear scan that measures blood flow through the liver).

-- Portography - an x-ray showing the blood vessels supplying and/or bypassing the liver, using radio-opaque dye injected directly into the portal vein
+- Portography which is an X-ray showing the blood vessels supplying and/or bypassing the liver, using radio-opaque dye injected directly into the portal vein.

 What are bile acids?

 Tests that measure the amount of bile acids in the blood are used to screen for liver shunts.
 To perform this screening test, two samples are usually taken.
 The first sample is taken after fasting (pre-prandial).
-The second sample is taken several hours after being fed (post-prandial).
-The actual technique may vary based on the patient and on the doctor's preferences.
+The second sample is usually taken two hours after being fed (post-prandial).
+The actual technique may vary based on the patient and on your veterinarian's preferences.

 What is the treatment for a portosystemic shunt?

 Dogs with portosystemic shunts are usually stabilized with special diets and medications, which attempt to reduce the amount of toxins that are produced and absorbed in the large intestines.
-Dogs that are severely ill may require intravenous fluids to stabilize blood sugar, an enema to remove intestinal toxins before they are absorbed and medications such as diazepam to stop seizures.
+Dogs that are severely ill may require intravenous fluids to stabilize blood sugar, an enema to remove intestinal toxins before they are absorbed and medications, such as diazepam (brand name Valium®) to stop seizures.

 The most common medical treatment regime includes:

-- Diet Change: Reduce the amount of protein in the diet and feed only high quality, highly digestible protein diets.
+- Diet Change.
+The goal is to reduce the amount of protein in the diet and feed only high quality, highly digestible protein diets.